MichelBoucey/hs-static-bin/ReadMe.md

 [user@box hs-static-bin] $ make docker-clean
 ```

+_N.B._: Cleans only objects with the current GHC version tag.

 ## 7. In brief, how to test and check hs-static-bin ?

 - Clone this repo